Master IW: Work

 The masterpiece of Master IW is the double-sided painted Votive Image from Šopka (Pšovka) with the Sorrowful Christ, Death and Donor on one side and the Holy Trinity (Throne of Grace) on the other.
 Christ is presented as the one who made the sacrifice for the purification of mankind from sin and shows his wounds to urge the punishment of the sinners for whom it was made in vain.
 The Throne of Grace depicts God who sacrificed his son for the salvation of mankind (the adoration of Holy Trinity is also the subject of a slightly earlier painting by the Master of the Litoměřice Altarpiece).
 The figure of Christ is based on a model by Albrecht Dürer (1500), but is characterized by extraordinary inventiveness in composition, delicacy of execution, soft glazes and careful execution of details.
 In terms of its painterly quality, the painting is comparable, for example, to Cranach's Prague Altarpiece.
 The identity of the donor of the painting is not clear.
 In 1502, Ladislaus Jagiello granted the right of submission to St. Lawrence Church in Pšovka and the right to choose the monastery as the ancestral burial place to Albrecht von Kolowrat and Libštejn.
 However, at the time of the painting's creation, the right of patronage was already held by Radslav Beřkovský von Šebířov and Liběchov (†1537), a knight and in 1512-1523 and 1525-1537 the highest scribe and royal secretary.
 Jaroslav Hasištejnský of Lobkovice (brother of Jan and Bohuslav), who resided in nearby Obříství and died in 1529, could also have been a donor.

 Two votive paintings with Madonnas, dated 1538, were commissioned by wealthy burghers.
-The Epitaph of the Pilsen burgher Kašpar Kašpárek with the little Jesus holding a grape with his left hand and a ball of wine in his right hand above the donor's head refers to the eucharist.
+The Votive plaque of Kašpar Kašpárek with the little Jesus holding a grape with his left hand and a ball of wine in his right hand above the donor's head refers to the eucharist.
 The Bridge Plate with the figure of Assumpta on the crescent and the kneeling donors in medallions mostly repeats scenes from the Želina Altar (Annunciation, Visitation of the Virgin Mary, Birth of Jesus and Death of the Virgin Mary).
 The medallion on the top right (Christ Appearing to the Virgin Mary) is based on the woodcut by A. Dürer.
 The arrangement of scenes in medallions was popular in Germany and was related to the founding of the Rosary Brotherhoods.